A Low, Slow Oven Roasted Method

 Slow Cooker Instructions

-You can freeze the leftover pork in airtight containers.
-It will keep for up to 6 weeks in the coldest part of the freezer.Nutrition
+You can freeze the leftover pork in airtight containers for up to 2 months.
+For best texture, freeze with the sauce.Nutrition

 Nutrition information is automatically calculated, so should only be used as an approximation.